rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 Cargo and rustdoc build output is streamed live.
 When the release completes, a table shows HTML, JSON, and coverage status/duration for each target, totals, full build duration, and sandbox peak memory.
 Failed steps include their captured logs.
+Lockfile-regeneration failures also include their captured logs.
-Setup and fatal preparation errors return early with an error instead of the summary table.
-Packaging output is printed after `cargo package` finishes.
+Coverage is shown as skipped for additional targets.
+Setup and release-fetch errors return early with an error instead of the summary table.
+Packaging output is streamed live too.

 ## Workspace and generated files